 Probate Checklist: What to do After a Death

 Dealing with the death of a loved one can be an overwhelming and emotional experience.
 From making funeral arrangements, closing accounts, consolidating debts, securing property, opening a probate, to the more obscure tasks of cancelling voter registration cards and subscriptions, it can be difficult to balance the broad range of responsibilities.
 In an effort to alleviate some of the confusion and help you navigate this difficult time, we created a checklist of what to do following the death of a loved one.

 Michigan Probate Lawyer

-At Atlas Law, PLC, we are familiar with probate court and know how to navigate the probate process.
-Our Michigan office serves all of Southeast Michigan and Ann Arbor, including Oakland County, Wayne County, Macomb County and Washtenaw County.
-If you have probate law questions or need assistance with a probate, call us now!
+At Atlas Law, PLC, we are familiar with probate court and know how to navigate the process.
+Our Michigan probate lawyer serves all of Southeast Michigan and Ann Arbor, including Oakland County, Wayne County, Macomb County and Washtenaw County.
+If you have questions or need assistance with a probate, call us now!

 We offer free consultations and flexible appointments to meet your needs, including weekends and after hours appointments.